Production AI systems engineering

 Representative delivery patterns

 Described at the architecture level.
-Clients and program names are not disclosed.
-Each pattern reflects a real engagement—scoped, built, hardened, and handed off.
+Client details are not disclosed.
+Each pattern reflects a real system — scoped, built, hardened, and handed off in production environments.

 Retrieval Infrastructure B2B SaaS ~10 weeks

-A B2B SaaS platform serving regulated-industry clients needed internal knowledge retrieval accessible to end users across multiple tenants.
-The core problem was not retrieval quality — it was access control.
-Documents carried role and tenant-level permissions that had to be enforced at retrieval time, not post-filtered.
-An off-the-shelf RAG implementation would have exposed cross-tenant data under certain query patterns.
+A B2B SaaS platform serving regulated-industry clients needed internal knowledge retrieval exposed to end users across multiple tenants.
+The challenge was not retrieval quality — it was enforcing access control at retrieval time.
+Documents carried role and tenant-level permissions that a standard RAG implementation would not respect.
+Post-filtering was insufficient: it couldn't prevent cross-tenant context from influencing generated responses.
+The system had to enforce boundaries at the index query layer, before any content reached the model.

-• Ingestion pipeline with document normalization and metadata extraction
+• Ingestion pipeline with document normalization and permission metadata extraction at ingest time

-• Offline evaluation harness with recall/precision baselines and regression checks
+• Offline evaluation harness with recall/precision baselines and adversarial query regression suite

-• Retrieval audit trail aligned to compliance requirements
+• Retrieval audit trail aligned to compliance and data access requirements

 Agent Orchestration B2B SaaS ~12 weeks